What You Need to Know to Order the Right Dumpster

-Renting a dumpster is relatively straightforward.
-You call a dumpster rental company, get their rates and then choose which size dumpster you’d like delivered.
-Though as simple as it may seem, every time you get a dumpster there are several different factors at play that may sway your decision.
-That’s why we’re going to show you how to rent a dumpster from start to finish, pointing out all the major decisions you need to make while ordering a dumpster.
+Getting a dumpster rental is usually pretty straightforward.
+You call a dumpster rental company, research their rates and weight limits for various sizes and choose the size you’d like delivered.
+But as simple as that process seems, there are several underlying factors you should understand before you make your final decision.
+We'll walk you through the dumpster rental process from start to finish, pointing out all the major decisions along the way.

 For temporary dumpster rental services, you will need to know:

-- What type of debris you are disposing of (household trash, construction debris).
+- What type of debris you are disposing of.

 - How long you will need the dumpster.